Aashi1411/Git-Collaboration/GitFlow.md

 ## What is Git Workflow?

 Git Workflow design showcases a bracing model designed around the project.
 This provides a robust framework for a collaborate team to follow.
+Git Workflow use of branching helps elevate team's collaborate work because of its ease to not only review but merge branches without slowing down production.

 ![ ](Image/GitFlow.jpg)